Bilal2453/coro-docs/docs/coro-http.md

 # About
 These are unofficial docs for the Luvit library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) that was originally made by Tim Caswell, and the help of the contributors.

 It can be used as a great replacement for the built-in http library in Luvit for those who don't like the callback style, this library uses Lua's coroutines to keep the sync style with optional coroutines wrapping for asynchronous execution.
-And for its chunks handling, and other behind the scenes.
+And where it also handles things the standard http library does not handle, such as chunking.

 These docs will guide you through all the available methods and their usage.
-If you find any wrong documentation, confusing wording, or even typos, please open an issue or a PR.
+If you find any wrong documentation, confusing wording, or even typos, please open an issue or even a PR!

 # Documentations